ivolator/restlt/README.md

     }
 }
 ```
- For the just coded resource we have created two methods, `Resource1::get()` and `Resource1::put()`.
+ For the just coded resource we have created two methods, `Resource1::getMe()` and `Resource1::putMe()`.
 There is no naming convention for the methods.
 The names are chosen for better clarity.
 The method Resource1::get() we will be responding to the 'GET' http method and the URI that will access it is /resource1/123 or any number as per the regex.
 The latter URI will be prepended with the Server base URI.
 You set the Server base URI when instantiating the \restlt\Server.

-Similar to the 'GET' we have built the 'PUT' method  `Resource1::put()`.
-When the server receives a 'PUT'  request and the URI is /resource1/save the  `Resource1::put()` method will respond with whatever you decide to return.
+Similar to the 'GET' we have built the 'PUT' method  `Resource1::putMy()`.
+When the server receives a 'PUT'  request and the URI is /resource1/save the  `Resource1::putMe()` method will respond with whatever you decide to return.
+The methods must return data in order for you to receive it as a XML or JSON formatted string at the client.
+The JSON or XML conversion happens automatically.
+More on adding your own twist to the output will be discussed in the advanced section.

 ## Some advanced usage
 ### Event Hooks